Barney Oldfield: Early life

+Racing career

-Bicycle racer
+Bicycle

 Clarence Brigham, who sold the “Cleveland” brand bike, and Edward G. Eager (of Eager & Green Mercantile) who sold the “Columbia” models in his store, organized the Wauseon Cycle Club in their town.
 They wanted both to increase bicycle sales and draw more people to the town via the Michigan Lake Shore Railroad.
 Other cycling groups in Swanton, Clyde, Monroe, Adrian, Blissfield, and Toledo were part of the same cycle racing circuit.

 Bicyclists raced in half-mile and mile classes on public racetracks usually reserved for horse racing.
 Other members of the Club included Fred Ballmeyer, Ora Brailey, Curt and Buff Harrison, Doc Myers, Emil Winzeler, Doc Miley, Frank Harper, Dan Raymond (who fixed everyone's bikes), Sid Black (a trick cyclist from Cleveland who later became president of the Packard Motor Company), and Barney Oldfield.
 In October 1892, the second “Silver Tournament” was held in Wauseon.

 In 1893, Oldfield began working as an elevator operator at a different hotel.
 Every night he stored one hotel tenant's lightweight "Cleveland" cycle in the basement; he sometimes "borrowed it", riding it at night.

 At age 16, Oldfield began serious bicycle racing in 1894 after officials from the "Dauntless" bicycle factory asked him to ride for the Ohio state championship.
 Although he came in second, the race was a turning point.
-Oldfield was hired as a parts sales representative for the Stearns bicycle factory.
+Oldfield was hired as a parts sales representative for the Syracuse, New York, based Stearns bicycle factory.
 There he met Beatrice Lovetta Oatis, his future wife; they married in 1896.

-By 1896, Oldfield was paid by Stearns, based in Syracuse, New York, to race on its amateur team.
+By 1896, Oldfield was paid by Stearns to race on its amateur team.